-Step 1: Determine whether you’re eligible for an EIN.
-Your principal business must be located in the United States or U.S. Territories.
-You must have a valid Taxpayer Identification Number to apply for an EIN.
-You are limited to one EIN per responsible party, or individual, per day.
+- Determine whether you’re eligible for an EIN.
+Your principal business must be located in the U.S. or U.S. territories.
+You must have a valid taxpayer identification number (SSN, ITIN, EIN) to apply for a new EIN, and you are limited to one EIN per responsible party per day.

-Step 2: Complete the application in one sitting.
-You won’t be able to save and return at a later time.
-Your session will expire after 15 minutes of inactivity.
+- Complete the application in one sitting.
+You won’t be able to save and return at a later time, and your session will expire after 15 minutes of inactivity.

-Step 3: Submit Your application.
-You’ll get your EIN immediately once you’ve completed it.
+- Submit your application.
+You’ll get your EIN immediately after completing the application.
 You can then download, save and print your EIN confirmation notice.

 Corporate business credit cards

 Corporate business credit cards allow you to take on liability through your business.
-You may be able to get a corporate credit card without a personal guarantee—in other words, your business is liable for all of the credit card debt and many don’t require a SSN, meaning you can get business credit with just an EIN.
+You may be able to get a corporate credit card without a personal guarantee—in other words, your business is liable for all of the credit card debt.
+In some cases, corporate credit cards don’t require a SSN, meaning you can get business credit with just an EIN.

 Corporate store credit cards

 Why not consider a corporate store credit card at a store you frequent regularly, such as Staples or Office Depot?
-Most corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
-Corporate store credit cards often offer specific perks like discounts on purchases, cashback options and points and rewards.
+Some corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
+Corporate store credit cards often offer specific perks like discounts on purchases, cash back options and points and rewards.

 Corporate gas cards

-Another tack is to apply for a corporate gas card, which allows your company to apply without a personal guarantee.
-You can get the Shell Business Card with your EIN if your business takes in $1 million in revenue every year and has at least three years of business history.
+Another option is to apply for a corporate gas card, which allows your company to apply without a personal guarantee.
+You can get the Shell Small Business Card with your EIN if your business takes in $1 million in revenue every year and has at least one year of business history.

 Prepaid business credit cards

-A prepaid business card is just what it sounds like: You load a prepaid balance onto the card in advance, then spend up to the amount you load on.
-Prepaid business credit cards are always low-risk for card issuers because they don’t require a personal guarantee or an SSN.
+A prepaid business card is just what it sounds like: You load a prepaid balance onto the card in advance, then spend up to that balance.
+Prepaid business credit cards are always low-risk for card issuers and don’t require a personal guarantee or an SSN.
 Prepaid cards are also an excellent way to help you track your spending while avoiding credit card debt.

-The downside to these types of cards is that you aren’t able to build personal or business credit.
+The downside to prepaid cards is that you aren’t able to use them to build business credit.
 However, they’re a great solution if you have a low credit score and don’t want to tie your personal credit to your business—or if you’re worried that you might lower your credit score even more if your business doesn’t work out.